 The work done by Vinod also lacked in testing and evaluation.
 Testing performed on the systems he developed was limited and the evaluation overall on what he’d done was limited.
 Consequently, I aim to perform very thorough testing of every element of the unified tool, and to perform a deep evaluation of the performance of the individual elements, and of how they work together as a whole.

-4Technologies
+4. Technologies

+4.1 Data Collection

-4.In order to have a large set of research papers for use within the project, many will have to be collected from various internet sources.
+In order to have a large set of research papers for use within the project, many will have to be collected from various internet sources.
 This can be done easiest by acquiring the research papers through scholarly search engines.
 There are many search engines focusing on research papers, such as Google Scholar, Microsoft Academic Search, and WorldWideScience [10].
 According to Science Mag, as of 2014, Google Scholar alone had indexed around 160 million results (±10%) [11].
 Access to such tools enables collection of a significant volume of documents related to the project aim.
 It is important that the documents are collected from a wide variety of sources, as this is important in ensuring systematic reviews can reach valid conclusions.

+4.2 Database

-4Databases are data structures used to make large sets of data easy to browse and interact with.
+Databases are data structures used to make large sets of data easy to browse and interact with.
 Most databases have data structured into tables.
 The columns represent different attributes and each row is a data item.
 For use in this project, a database could be essential for the cataloguing of the stored research papers, making it possible for papers to be browsed, added, and removed through the front end of the unified tool.
 Relational databases are interacted with using various variants of SQL (Structured Query Language).
 This can streamline the implementation of functionality such as keyword searching and sorting alphabetically, or by characteristics such as the dates the documents were published.
 As an example, the database for this may have a table named papers, and columns may include paper_name, researchers, date_published, publisher, etc. If an end user wanted to view all papers published by only a certain publisher, they could easily filter the results from the database.

 MariaDB is a free to use, open source relational database.
 It’s a fork of MySQL, one of the most popular relational database solutions, and is developed by the original developers of MySQL.
 As MariaDB is designed for “speed, reliability, and easy of use”, it seems a fitting choice for this project [9].

+4.3 Graph Database

-4Graph databases are a type of database used to store complex data structures for use in visualisations [11].
+Graph databases are a type of database used to store complex data structures for use in visualisations [11].
 Due to the complex nature of the data produced by reviews, graph databases are an appropriate storage solution, and the data in a graph database can then be drawn on to produce visualisations.
 There exist a variety of graph database solutions.

 4.3.1 Neo4J